simpledotorg/rtsl_exporter/README.md

-# AlphaSMS Exporter for Prometheus
+# RTSL Exporter for Prometheus

-A Prometheus exporter that exposes metrics from the AlphaSMS API.
+A Prometheus exporter that exposes multiple custom metrics.

 > [!WARNING]